teken/gdk-for-unity/docs/content/mobile/ios/local-deploy.md

   1. Once the game is running on your device, you see an empty text field and a **Connect** button: enter the local IP address of your computer in the text field and click **Connect**.
   1. Alternatively you can use **SpatialOS** > **Launch Mobile Client** > **iOS Client** to launch mobile client with IP address field prefilled with a value from **SpatialOS** > **GDK Tools Configuration** > **Runtime IP for local deployment**.

-    > To use this flow you need to have [ideviceinstaller](https://github.com/libimobiledevice/ideviceinstaller) and [idevicedebug](https://helpmanual.io/help/idevicedebug/) tools installed.
+    > To use this workflow you need to have [ideviceinstaller](https://github.com/libimobiledevice/ideviceinstaller) and [idevicedebug](https://helpmanual.io/help/idevicedebug/) tools installed.
     >
     > Make sure .ipa archive is built to `workers\unity\build\` directory.